Sam-Max/Jackgram/README.md

 ## **Features**

 - Index files of public and private channel
-- API Rest with Quart(Flask-compatible)
+- API Rest with FastAPI
-- Auth token system for API.
+- Auth token system.
 - Stream and download video files using an API endpoint
 - Database support with MongoDB
 - Tmdb API support